MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

     >
     > Error, could not locate the Primary Domain Controller for the current domain: The specified domain either does not exist or could not be contacted.
 Redirection was NOT successful.

-### Error messages that you receive if the domain functional level is not Windows Server 2003
+### Error messages that you receive if the domain functional level isn't Windows Server 2003

 You try to redirect the users or computer OU in a domain that hasn't transitioned to the Windows Server 2003 domain functional level.
 In this situation, you receive the following error messages: